-PHILADELPHIA – The Department of Homeland Security, Federal Emergency Management Agency will evaluate a biennial emergency preparedness exercise at the Calvert Cliffs Nuclear Power Plant in Lusby, Maryland.
-The exercise will take place on September 17th to test the ability of the State of Maryland to respond to an emergency at the nuclear facility.
+PHILADELPHIA – The Federal Emergency Management Agency (FEMA) will evaluate a Biennial Radiological Emergency Preparedness Exercise at the Calvert Cliffs Nuclear Power Plant.
+The exercise will occur during the week of September 13, 2021 to assess the ability of the State of Maryland to respond to an emergency at the nuclear facility.

-“These drills are held every other year to evaluate government’s ability to protect public health nd safety,” said MaryAnn Tierney, FEMA Region III Regional Administrator.
-“We will assess state and local emergency response capabilities within the 10-mile Emergency Planning Zone of the nuclear facility, as well as adjacent support jurisdictions within the State of Maryland.”
+“These drills are held every other year to evaluate a government’s ability to protect public health and safety,” said MaryAnn Tierney, Regional Administrator for FEMA Region 3.
+“We will assess state and local government emergency response capabilities within the 10-mile Emergency Planning Zone within the State of Maryland.”

-FEMA will present preliminary findings of the exercise in a public meeting at 10:00 a.m. on Friday, September 20th, 2019, at the Hilton Garden Inn, 305 Harry S. Truman Parkway, Annapolis, MD 21401.
-Scheduled speakers include representatives from FEMA, NRC, and the State of Maryland.
+FEMA will present preliminary findings of the exercise during a public meeting at 10:00 a.m. on September 17, 2021.
+The meeting will be conducted in person and in a virtual format via Zoom.
+Planned speakers include representatives from FEMA and the NRC.

 At the public meeting, FEMA may request that questions or comments be submitted in writing for review and response.
 Written comments may also be submitted after the meeting by emailing FEMAR3NewsDesk@fema.dhs.gov or by mail to: